 - Does anything seem to make your symptoms better or worse?

-- How are your symptoms affecting your life and the people closest to you?
+- How do your symptoms affect your life and the people closest to you?

-- Do you drink alcohol or use street drugs?
-How often?
+- How often do you drink alcohol or use street drugs?

 - Have you ever thought about harming yourself?